 Don’t let your health benefits go unused.

 In January, most health plans reset, allowing individuals to continue preventive or elective medical treatment.
-With your Full Recovery Focus in mind come to Foothills to get a hands-on, individualized approach to your evaluation and treatment.
+With your Full Recovery Focus in mind, come to Foothills for a hands-on, individualized approach to your evaluation and treatment.
 With your specific needs in mind, we can restore movement, improve function, and get you pain-free and feeling better than ever so you can start enjoying life again.
 Most think of physical therapy as a post-surgery requirement, but in reality, Foothills physical therapists are experts in restoring movement and function without surgical intervention!

 If you’ve recently been injured or are suffering from a nagging ache or pain that won’t go away, contact us today so you can meet one-on-one with one of our physical therapists.